Table of Contents

 - Standardized extracts – provide an exact level of a plant’s active nootropic compounds in each serving

-- Concentration – distilled into highly potent herbal extracts resulting in smaller quantities offering great cognitive-enhancing activity
+- Concentration – distilled into highly potent herbal extracts resulting in smaller quantities offering cognitive enhancement activity

 - Calibration – precisely measured botanical extracts are made to supply more specific nootropic compounds shown to benefit your brain